chaithu-30/SmartCodersAssessment/README.md

 Vector Database Configuration

 This application uses Pinecone to store and search through the content.
 Think of it as a smart database that helps find relevant content quickly.
+**- you can use my .env if needed ** SECRET_KEY=django-insecure-dev-key-change-in-production PINECONE_API_KEY=pcsk_WeyBo_Hg65rKaozyF5L7aQXTi4XfbXSmuH11WJxtifjApo24ND1L3oJNmzRbYsF5C5HqN
+PINECONE_ENVIRONMENT=us-east-1
+PINECONE_INDEX_NAME=html-chunks

             Getting Started with Pinecone

             1. Create an account:
                - Go to pinecone.io and sign up for a free account
                - The free tier is plenty for development and testing

             2. Create an index:
                - Once you're logged in, go to your Pinecone dashboard
                - Click "Create Index" and use these settings:
                - Dimension: 384
                - Metric: cosine
                - Cloud: aws
                - Region: us-east-1 (or pick a region closer to you)
                - Give it a name like html-chunks

             3. Get your API key:
                - In the Pinecone dashboard, find your API key (usually in the "API Keys" section)
                - Copy it - you'll need it in the next step

             4. Configure the backend:
                - In the backend folder, create a new file called .env
                - Add these lines to it:
                PINECONE_API_KEY=your-actual-api-key-here
                PINECONE_INDEX_NAME=html-chunks
                PINECONE_ENVIRONMENT=us-east-1
                - Replace your-actual-api-key-here with the API key you copied from Pinecone
                - Make sure the index name matches what you created in Pinecone

             5. That's it!
 When you start the backend server, it will automatically connect to Pinecone.
 If the index doesn't exist yet, the application will create it for you automatically.

 Troubleshooting